euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 Volumetric model of liver parenchyma
 ------------------------------------

-We developed an application called DICOM2FEM [Luk]_ for semi-automatic segmentation and generation of finite element meshes from CT scans stored in the DICOM file format.
+We developed an application called DICOM2FEM [Luk14]_ for semi-automatic segmentation and generation of finite element meshes from CT scans stored in the DICOM file format.
 Because it is a standard format for storing information in medical imaging we are able to process data from a wide range of sources (Magnetic Resonance Imaging, Positron Emission Tomography, etc.).
-A series of the DICOM files is handled by the pydicom library [Mas]_.
+A series of the DICOM files is handled by the pydicom library [Mas14]_.
 The graphical user interface of DICOM2FEM (Fig. :ref:`dicom2fem`) is build up using PyQt library and the resulting data structures are stored to the VTK (Visualization Toolkit) file by the help of PyVTK.
 Segmented bodies can be visualized